haskell-effectful/effectful/README.md

 *Note:* this is a pre-release.
 Benchmark results (using GHC 8.8.4) can be found [here](https://rybczak.net/files/countdown.html).

-A simple, performant extensible effects library with seamless integration with the existing ecosystem.
+An easy to use, performant extensible effects library with seamless integration with the existing Haskell ecosystem.

 Main features: